History of the Soviet Union (1964–1982): Ideology and beliefs

-Soviet society is generally regarded as having reached maturity under Brezhnev's rule.
+Soviet society is generally regarded as having reached maturity under Brezhnev's leadership.
 Edwin Bacon and Mark Sandle in their 2002 book Brezhnev Reconsidered noted that "a social revolution" took place in the Soviet Union during his 18-year-long ascendancy.
 The increasingly modernized Soviet society was becoming more urban, and people became better educated and more professionalized.
 In contrast to previous periods dominated by "terrors, cataclysms and conflicts", the Brezhnev era constituted a period of continuous development without interruption.
 There was a fourfold growth in higher education between the 1950s and 1980s; official discourse referred to this development as the "scientific-technological revolution".
 In addition, women came to make up half of the country's educated specialists.

 Following Khrushchev's controversial 1961 claim that (pure) communism could be reached "within 20 years", the new Soviet leadership responded by fostering the concept of "developed socialism".
 Brezhnev declared the onset of the era of developed socialism in 1971 at the 24th Congress of the Communist Party of the Soviet Union.
 Developed socialism was described as socialism "attaining developed conditions", the result of "perfecting" the socialist society which the Bolsheviks had created.
 In short, developed socialism would be just another stage in the development of communism.
 Developed socialism evolved into the Brezhnev regime's ideological cornerstone – the concept helped the regime to explain the situation of the Soviet Union.
 However, the theory of developed socialism also held that the Soviet Union had reached a state in development where it was crisis-free, and this proved incorrect.
 As a result, Yuri Andropov, Brezhnev's successor, initiated the de-Brezhnevisation of the Soviet Union during his short time in office (1982–1984), and introduced more realistic ideological theses.
 He did retain "developed socialism" as a part of the state ideology, however.